 Engaging Design Professionals and Contractors

-View Official Policy: Engaging Design Professionals and Contractors Policy
+View policy pdf: Engaging Design Professionals and Contractors Policy

 The Vice Chancellor of the Board of Regents (BOR) of the University System of Georgia (USG) has delegated authority to the President of the University of Georgia for contracts and instruments related to construction activities and projects (including but not limited to planning, design, construction, utilities and infrastructure) which have been authorized and budgeted by the university and approved per Board of Regents policy or delegation.